kalemriah/Active-directory-basics/README.md

 What is reservation?<br/>
 - Kinda like a static IP.
 Simply reserving an IP adress to connect to the DHCP.
 MAC address(Physical address) used to create a reservation.
 For example a printer would need a reservation IP. <br/>

-1.)
-Creating a Reservation for a printer<br/>
-	-Right click on reservations and click add.
-Type printer for name and use an IP within the Adress pool. i.e 192.1.1.50.
-Then type the printers MAC address(no spaces or dashes).
-Type description of 'Printer's IP Adress'.<br/>

 <h2>DNS</h2><br/>
 <p align="left">